DragonDagger/fishing-bot/README.md

 1. Ability to empty inventory more efficiently, currently this is the highest priority.
 2. More random variations between inputs/movements so its harder to pickup that it's a bot.
 3. An alternate script that walks shrimp to the bank and returns to fishing spot.
+4. An alternate script that cooks shrimp before dropping them.

 **Inspired by:** Learncodebygaming's [woodcutting bot](https://github.com/learncodebygaming/woodcutter).